-He shouted out after her “It’s only a matter of time before they find you.”
-He sighed as the door slammed behind her and continued in a murmur “I just hope she’s ready for it.”
+He shouted out after her, “It’s only a matter of time before they find you.”
+He sighed as the door slammed behind her and continued in a murmur, “I just hope she’s ready for it.”

 ~ ~ ~

 Buffy took a deep breath and slowly let it out as she leant her back against the doorway to her unappealing concrete stairwell.
 Was there going to be no escape from them?
-Hadn’t she done enough; sacrificing herself and her love to keep the world out of hell.
+Hadn’t she done enough; sacrificing herself and her lover to keep the world out of hell.